 Let me restate at this point that the human mind is not some

-existence.
-Our mind is only a mechanism of the brain which enables
+Our mind is only a mechanism of the brain which enables us to relate

-own, when they reach the limit of their powers or resources, they reach
+when they reach the limit of their powers or resources, they reach

 out to God.
 They pray and ask God for help.
-However,
+However, people do not

-beings through whom they hope and expect that God will solve
+they hope and expect that God will solve their problem.

 Let us consider another situation.
 Someone desires to embark